zk100yyy/Modules_20_L_V_Y_Z/README.md

 ## Second Week

-1. Connecting to the database
-2. Running your SQL query against the database you connected to in line 1
-3. Iterating through the query.description.
-Pulling out the first element, the first element is the column name
-4. Making a dataframe from the query and columns

-these code are inteding to taking a sql query and putting it into a dataframe.

 Goal for this Final Project:
 My team will work on a example of an analysis of the Titanic disaster in Python using a full complement of PyData utilities and SQLAlchemy.